 The Financial Ombudsman Service provides a free, independent service for clients to solve disputes with not-for-profit debt advice providers.

 The Financial Ombudsman Service will only step in once the local Citizens Advice has had the opportunity to investigate matters, so please contact the local Citizens Advice first.

-If your complaint is about debt advice or if you were seeking advice about your credit record and you are not satisfied with the local Citizens Advice final response or if eight weeks have passed since you first let the bureau know about your concerns, you can ask the Financial Ombudsman to review your complaint.
+If your complaint is about debt advice or if you were seeking advice about your credit record and you are not satisfied with the local Citizens Advice final response or if 8 weeks have passed since you first let the local office know about your concerns, you can ask the Financial Ombudsman to review your complaint.

 Contact the Financial Ombudsman Service